pymupdf/PyMuPDF/docs/document.rst

         * bit 2 set => **owner** password authenticated

+    .. method:: get_page_numbers(label, only_one=False)

+       *(New in v 1.18.6)*

+       PDF only: Return a list of page numbers that have the specified label -- note that labels may not be unique in a PDF.
+This implies a sequential search through **all page numbers** to compare their labels.

+       .. note:: Implementation detail -- pages are **not loaded** for this purpose.

+       :arg str label: the label to look for, e.g. "vii" (Roman number 7).
+       :arg bool only_one: stop after first hit.
+Useful e.g. if labelling is known to be unique, there are many pages, etc. The default will check every page number.
+       :rtype: list
+       :returns: list of page numbers that have this label.
+Empty if none found, no labels defined, etc.

+    .. method:: set_page_labels(labels)

+       *(New in v1.18.6)*

+       PDF only: Add or update the page label definitions of the PDF.

+       :arg list labels: a list of dictionaries.
+Each dictionary defines a label building rule and a 0-based "start" page number.
+The number is the first for which the label definition is valid.
+Each dictionary looks like ``{'startpage': int, 'prefix': str, 'style': str, 'firstpagenum': int}`` and has the following items.
+Note that all items **must** be specified:

+          - ``startpage``: (int) first page number to apply the label rule.
+The rule is applied to all subsequent pages until end of document or superseded by the next rule.
+          - ``prefix``: (str) a string to start the label with, e.g. "A-".
+Empty string if not required.
+          - ``style``: (str) the numbering style.
+Available are "D" (decimal), "r"/"R" (Roman numbers, lower or upper case), and "a"/"A" (alphabetical, lower/upper case).
+If "", then no numbering will take place and the pages in that range will receive the same label consisting of the ``prefix`` value.
+If prefix is also omitted, then the label will be "".
+          - ``firstpagenum``: (int) start numbering with this value.
+Must be 1 or greater.

+       For example ``{'startpage': 6, 'prefix': 'A-', 'style': 'D', 'firstpagenum': 10}`` will generate the labels "A-10", "A-11", ... for pages 6, 7 and so on.

+       .. note:: This is an expert function and requires knowledge of how PDF page labelling works.
+See :ref:`AdobeManual` page 595.

     .. method:: makeBookmark(loc)

       *(New in v.1.17.3)* Return a page pointer in a reflowable document.
 After re-layouting the document, the result of this method can be used to find the new location of the page.